 - Massively uploading content that you scraped from other creators.

-- Trying to get viewers to install malware, or directing them to sites that might compromise their privacy.
+- Trying to get viewers to install harmful software, or directing them to sites that might compromise their privacy.

-- Autogenerated content that computers post quickly without regard for quality or viewer experience.
+- Autogenerated content that computers post without regard for quality or viewer experience.

-- Promising money, products, software, or gaming perks for free if viewers install software, download an app, or perform other tasks.
+- Promising money, products, software, or gaming perks at no charge if viewers install software, download an app, or perform other tasks.

 - Massively posting affiliate content in dedicated accounts.